micdr93/SalesDashp3/README.md

 # Sales Dashboard #

-The Sales Dashboard project is a Python based application that displays sales data in a leaderboard format.
-It pulls data from Google Sheets, measures the pacing towards target for each salesperson.
-It also allows users to add an employee, a sales target and revenue brought in to date.
+The Sales Dashboard provides a convenient interface for users to monitor the current sales performance of salespeople.
+Additionally, it offers functionality to add new employees along with their respective sales targets and current sales figures.

+## Features: ##

+- View current sales performance of salespeople.
+- Add new employees with sales targets and current sales figures.